tus/tusd/docs/_getting-started/usage.md

 # Connecting clients

 Once tusd is running, any tus-compatible client can connect to tusd and upload files.
-Usually, the only required client configuration is point the client's endpoint setting to tusd's upload creation URL.
+To achieve this, point the client's endpoint setting to tusd's upload creation URL.

 Below you can find a few examples for common tus client, assuming that tusd is accepting uploads at `http://localhost:8080/files/`, which is the default upload creation URL.